Public-Health-Scotland/end-of-life-pub/sop/sop.md

 ### Notes

-* It is **very important** that the master branch is not edited.
+* It is **very important** that the files in the **master folder** are not manually edited.
 For example, please do not make manual changes to excel tables, report or summary - any changes required should be made to the code in analyst folders and a pull request opened on GitHub for review.

 * Following on from the above, if a reviewer wishes to made tracked changes to the report and/or summary from Microsoft Word, they should take a copy of the file and feedback via email.
 Ideally, reviewers should request changes via the pull request process on GitHub.